Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 # You code here (read-only in a JupyterBook, pls run jupyter-notebook to edit)
 ```

 **Question 1.5.
 (2 points).
-Calculate the fraction of the people with CVD for the two segments described above.
-What is the ratio of these two fractions?**
+Calculate fractions of ill people (with CVD) in the two groups of people described in the task.
+What's the ratio of these two fractions?**

 1. 1
 2. 2